capwell-murimi/alx-low_level_programming/0x00-hello_world/README.md

-save a file to another
+0.save a file to another
+1. compile and does not link
-1. script that generates assembly code
+2.Write a script that generates the assembly code of a C code and save it in an output file.